Lymah123/js-project-webpage-color-changing/README.md

 - D2.
 The HTML and Javascript code created a button with click me on the webpage.
 - D3.
-Codes for D1 and D2 were joined with some modifications, like adding a signup form and changing the entire page to a single color.
+Codes for D1 and D2 were joined with some modifications, like adding a signup form and changing the entire page to a single color
 -D4.
 I built an email template with HTML
 - D5.